 - October to November – abdomen width increased for all colonies

-- February – newly hatched bees, in both large and small cell hives, are small and look like the early spring small cell bees
+- February – newly hatched bees, in large and small cell hives, are small and look like the early spring small cell bees

 - May – most of the larger over wintered bees are gone.
 All bees are more uniformly sized and smaller